Jacob-Lasky/ISeeTV/README.md

 ## Settings Modal:
 ![image](https://github.com/user-attachments/assets/56c695d2-434d-4109-9be3-8f4717bb367f)
-- Provide ISeeTV with an M3U link and (optionally) with an EPG
+- Provide ISeeTV with an M3U link and (optionally) with an EPG link
--   Includes a manual refresh button
 - Change the update interval
 - Set the M3U to update on app-startup
 - Change the theme to light, dark or system (default)